 Look for any opportunity to break big tasks into 5-minute quickies.
 If you get in the habit of tidying as you go through each day, then you won’t get stuck spending your whole Saturday catching up on housework.
 And you won’t be overwhelmed scrambling around to neaten up if you end up with last-minute visitors.

-7. Dealing with clutter as it happens
+7. Deal with clutter as it happens

 Going hand-in-hand with habit #6, don’t let a mess accumulate in the first place!
 For example, when you bring in the mail, don’t pile it up to look at later.
 Open, sort, and toss or file everything right away.
 Always take the extra step to put things where they belong immediately so you don’t end up with an overwhelming pile to deal with later!